Rate Update

 How Our Rates Compare

 As your community-owned utility, TID has worked hard to provide the lowest electric rates in the region and some of the lowest throughout the state.
-If the proposed rate increases are approved, TID rates would still be the lowest each year compared to other utilities’ 2025 rates.
+Even with the approved rate increase, TID rates are still be the lowest each year compared to other utilities’ 2025 rates.

 Public Meetings